aileen-r/aileen-r/README.md

 I'm a full stack web developer and I've built websites for some of the biggest media and entertainment names you can think of.

-💼 I'm currently **open to work** and looking for a full-time position.
-Open to remote, but Edinburgh area preferred.

 ### I work with...